-All first-year students participate in a Legal Research and Writing course that involves training in legal research, legal writing, legal reasoning and analysis, and oral advocacy.
-Experienced full-time faculty teach both the legal research and the legal writing components of the course.
-Course section size is small (usually 14 to 20 students), which maximizes interaction between the students and their professors.
+All first-year students participate in Legal Research and Writing courses that involve training in legal research, legal writing, legal reasoning and analysis, and oral advocacy.
+Experienced full-time faculty teach both the legal research and the legal writing components of the courses.
+Section size is small (usually 16 to 20 students), which maximizes interaction between the students and their professors.
 It also ensures individualized instruction and feedback from the professors and allows for substantial interaction with professors and peers inside and outside of class.
-In the spring, students also have the opportunity to interact with upper-level students and hear from lawyers and judges.
-These opportunities provide students context for some of their assignments.
-Indeed, there are opportunities throughout the year for students to appreciate how they will use the skills they are learning and practicing in the Legal Research and Writing course in their legal careers.
-The course meets approximately twice per week over the span of the entire year.
-Students receive four hours of academic credit for successfully completing the course.
-The academic credit is awarded in the spring.
+There are also opportunities throughout the year for students to discover how they will use the skills they are learning and practicing as applied to their future legal careers.
+Students receive two hours of academic credit for successfully completing each semester-long course.

-In the fall semester, students learn how to approach basic research tasks and how to use a variety of print and electronic resources for performing research.
+In the fall course, students learn how to approach basic research tasks and how to use a variety of resources for performing research.
 The students learn how to analyze the results of their research, how to predict an outcome for a legal problem based on their research, and how to convey their prediction to a supervising attorney in a manner that meets the needs of a law-trained reader.
 The students are also introduced to client correspondence and professional e-mail as alternative methods of conveying their predicted result.
 Students learn these skills through in-class exercises and discussion, and they practice these skills through problem-based research and writing assignments.
-The research assignments consist of exercises that focus on creating research plans; understanding the hierarchy of authority; and finding statutes, cases, and secondary sources.
-In terms of writing assignments, students write two office memoranda and a professional e-mail.
+The curriculum for the legal research component of the course focuses on the following: creating research plans; understanding the hierarchy of authority; and finding statutes, cases, and secondary sources.
+In the legal analysis and writing component of the course, students write two office memoranda and a professional e-mail.
 The first office memorandum is a “closed universe” assignment in which the assigning materials contain the authorities that the students will need to predict an outcome for the legal problem.
 The second is an “open universe” assignment for which the students conduct all the research independently.
 Throughout the semester, the students have multiple opportunities to receive written and oral feedback from and conference with their professors on their progress.
-The students rewrite each of their assignments, which allows the students to show how they have incorporated the feedback into the assignment and to receive further guidance regarding whether they have understood and adjusted their work in light of the feedback.
+The students rewrite each of their memo assignments, which allows the students to show how they have incorporated the feedback into the assignment and to receive further guidance regarding whether they have understood and adjusted their work in light of the feedback.
 The opportunity for ongoing practice and repeat access to formative feedback is key to student growth and progress.